 The only thing that separates us from the animals is our ability to accessorize.
 (Steel Magnolias)

 Accessories are things you take on a ride that aren’t strictly part of the bike but that attach to it or are carried by you.
 The distinction between components and accessories matters because bike shops tend to have sales on “accessories.”
-I remember the day my bike shop had one, and I tried to buy a tube on sale and was told coldly, “Tubes aren’t accessories.”
+I remember the day my bike shop had such a sale, and I tried to buy a tube and was told coldly, “Tubes aren’t accessories.”

 These are the devices that tell you your current speed, your average speed, your top speed, your distance, the time of day, elapsed time on the ride, your heart rate, your elevation and elevation gain, the temperature, your pedal cadence, your route, your watts per hour, your average mileage per ride this year, where the nearest coffee shop is….
 The more you pay, the more the gadget tells you.

 You need information, even if you’re a Luddite or don’t care what your speed is, because: